 WORLD HUNGER LUNCHEON

-Our World Hunger Luncheon will be held in The Arbor Sunday, October 19, following the worship service.
+Our World Hunger Luncheon of soup and salads will be held in The Arbor Sunday, October 19, following the worship service.

 Your donations will help alleviate the desperate need for food around the world.